DevOps-Cert/linuxsystemadministration/README.md

 Another idea would be to use apt-cacher-ng which will be slow on the first download of a file; but, like squid will keep a copy around for all future usage.
 In contrast to apt-mirror, when clients are requesting for a package, apt-cacher checks if it has it cached, if yes – the package is served, if no – apt-cacher-ng fetches it from repositories, serves it to the client, and caches it [for other clients].
 The biggest concern about this approach is people report it isn't stable.
 Squid seems to be a better option.

 ## Files to support Vagrant
-Install vagrant and put the supplied Vagrantfile and standardize.txt file in the same folder.
+Install vagrant and put the supplied Vagrantfile, lb40.txt and standardize.txt file in the same folder.
 Bring up the VMs (after they finish downloading) with vagrant up.
 As we are using vagrant, the default username and password to accomplish tasks for these activities is vagrant/vagrant.

-## Vagrantfile
+#### Vagrantfile
 ```
 Vagrant.configure("2") do |config|
  config.vm.provision :shell, path: "standardize.txt", run: 'always'